Definitions, History and Traditions

 "It is a remarkable fact that the very term Kabbalah under which it has become best known, is derived from an historical concept.
 Kabbalah means literally “tradition”, in itself an excellent example of the paradoxical nature of mysticism to which I have referred before." ―Gershom Scholem, Major Trends in Jewish Mysticism

 Paradoxically, according to Gershom Scholem―a German-Israeli philosopher―mysticism both upholds and transgresses the religious forms that contain it.
-While bringing life to literal historicities, theologies, and speculative praxis, such direct knowledge of divine truths often transgresses the limitations of popular beliefs, sectarianism, and skepticism.
+While bringing life to literal historicities, theologies, and conjectures, such direct knowledge of divine truths often transgresses the limitations of popular beliefs, sectarianism, and skepticism.
 By knowing the truth for ourselves, our psyche is liberated from imposing conditions, unquestioning beliefs, and blind convictions without basis in actual experience.
 In this manner, traditions no longer become prisons of thought, but expressions of divine sapience as living mystery schools.

 Various traditions designated as kabbalistic have existed not only amongst medieval European Jewry of the 13th century C.E., but throughout antiquity.
 Kabbalah, as the science of awakened, experiential consciousness, is the direct reception of divine wisdom from personal testimony and mystical states.
 Whether that apprehension of conscious knowledge is denominated with the Hebrew term קבלה Kabbalah―from the Hebrew קְבַל kabbel, "to receive," or the Greek γνῶσις gnosis―the cultural, linguistic, or geographical contexts of such experience is secondary to its fundamental reality: how a person of any race, region, religion, or creed can transcend time and space, so as to witness one's sacred, authentic, and transcendent identity without obscuration, hesitation, fear, or doubt.